BjornFJohansson/pydna/README.md

 for further information.

-An [on-line](http://pydna-shell.appspot.com) shell running Python with pydna is available for experimentation.
+An [on-line](http://pydna-shell.appspot.com) shell running Python with pydna is available for simple experimentation.
+It is slower than rinning pydna on your own computer.

 Please post a message in the [google group](https://groups.google.com/d/forum/pydna) for pydna if you have problems, questions or comments.